chrisnoonan98675/site/_drafts/xl-test/concept/key-xl-test-concepts.markdown

 XL Test provides numerous out-of-the-box reports that visualize test results.
 XL Test supports the following graphs and tables:

-* Bar chart.
+* Bar chart
-* Pie chart.
+* Pie chart
-* Durations chart.
-Shows the trend in the time required to execute the tests.
+* Durations chart that shows the trend in the time required to execute the tests
-* Details table.
-Shows a list of failed and passed tests.
+* Details table that shows a list of failed and passed tests
-* Flakiness Overview.
-Identifies the tests with the most inconsistent results over time.
+* Flakiness overview that identifies the tests with the most inconsistent results over time
-* General statistics.
-Compares the given run with the previous run on a number of aspects.
+* General statistics that compare the given run to the previous run on a number of aspects
-* Health barometer.
-Shows clickable placeholders to the flakiness overview, durations chart, and details table.
+* Health barometer that shows clickable placeholders to the flakiness overview, durations chart, and details table

 ## Qualification